kotalco/kotal/README.md

 ## Client support

-For each protocol, kotal supports at least 1 client (reference client), client can be changed by updating `client: ...` specification parameter.
+For each protocol, kotal supports at least 1 client (reference client):

 | Protocol         | Client(s)                                                                                                                                                                                        |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |